franchsli/SignSpeak/README.md

 ## High priority

-- Check if draw_landmarks method works (hands mode).

-### Low priority

 - Implement some of the suggestions from Claude and maybe convert the core folder classes to dataclasses.
 - Add logging: Replace print statements.

+### Low priority

 - Use tdqm to implement a load bar  in dataset creation and other methods if needed.
 - Remove "DEBUG" variable in translate_video() method.
 - Collect more sentences to train the VideoHandler with.